August 27, 2016

 ONE WAY STREET (1950)

-Perennial double-crosser, Duryea, plays the gangster mastermind of a recent bank job.
-His partners are William Conrad, King Donovan and Jack Elam.
-The latter's brief role is irrelevant here.
-The mobsters travel with their own doctor, James Mason, who immediately has to attend to Conrad’s flesh wound.
-In the mix is Marta Toren, who is supposed to be Duryea’s girl but she loves Mason.
-Mason does not trust the group.
-Toren in general, Duryea specifically.
-The slickest scene in the film has Mason giving Duryea something for his headache.
-Naturally, a standard procedure after a tense heist.
-Mason closes his medical bag and also the matching bag with the 200 grand.
-He intends to walk out with the loot and Toren wants to go with him.
-Guns are drawn on Mason but he tells Duryea the “aspirin” he took will actually put him into convulsions in under two hours if he is not given the antidote.
-Without it, he will die.
-Since Mason has knowledge about the antidote, all three watch Mason and Toren leave.
-Sweating, Duryea hopes Mason’s long-distance call with the antidote will come true.
+is not exactly a model citizen, either.
+He closes his medical bag but also the matching bag with the 200 grand.
+He intends to walk out with both.
+Guns are drawn on Mason, but with his calm, understated delivery, he tells Duryea the “aspirin” he took will actually put him into convulsions in under two hours.
+Without the antidote, he will die.
+All three watch Mason and Toren leave.
 Donovan is particularly out of sorts over his disappearing share of the loot and in a rage attempts to shoot Mason from their second-story apartment.
 Duryea, literally, calls the shots in the gang and a bullet releases Donovan’s share.
 The King is dead.
+Sweating, Duryea hopes Mason’s long-distance call with the antidote will come true.